Static Charged Polytropic Spheres with a Cosmological Constant: Physical Acceptability and Trapped Orbits: Physical Properties of the Fluid

 Once we solve for the mass profile, it is straightforward to calculate the physical properties of the fluid for a given polytropic configuration.
 For example, the density profile can be found by inverting equation \eqref{massfunc}.
 This gives,

 The pressure can be found by using the density profile above in equation \eqref{polyeos}.
-We plot the density and pressure below.

-Figures \ref{fig-denprofile} and \ref{fig-pressprofile} show the radial profiles of the energy density and pressure of the charged polytropic fluid for different values of $\Gamma$ and $n$.
-For most of the values where $1<n,\Gamma<5$, both the density and pressure are monotonically decreasing and the pressure tends to vanish at the boundary.
+We plot the radial profile of the energy density and pressure for different values of $\Gamma$ and $n$ in figures \ref{fig-denprofile} and \ref{fig-pressprofile} below.
+For most of the values where $1\le n,\Gamma \le 5$, both the density and pressure are monotonically decreasing and the pressure tends to vanish at the boundary.
 However, not all configurations exhibit these features.
 We filter such cases out, along with others that do not follow additional physical acceptability criteria in the following sections.